Cartoonito: Tickle-U (2005–2006)

 Tickle-U was Cartoon Network's first attempt at an official weekday-morning preschool programming block, premiering on 22 August 2005, and aired from 9 to 11 a.m.
 ET/PT.
 Programs on the line-up included acquired shows such as two Teletoon/Treehouse TV series, with one being a co-production (Harry and His Bucket Full of Dinosaurs and Gerald McBoing-Boing), and British shows (Gordon the Garden Gnome, Peppa Pig, Little Robots, and Yoko!
 Jakamoko!
 Toto!).
 Unlike their original counterparts, the British-acquired shows featured an American voice cast.
 The only original series was Firehouse Tales, produced by Warner Bros.
 Animation.
-It featured domestic and foreign-imported series targeted at preschool-age children like its competitors Nick Jr. (on Nickelodeon) and Playhouse Disney (now Disney Junior on Disney Channel).
+It featured domestic and foreign-imported series targeted at preschool-age children similar to its competitors Nick Jr. (on Nickelodeon) and Playhouse Disney (now Disney Jr. on Disney Channel).
 The hosts were two animated CGI characters: a red butterfly-like creature named Pipoca (voiced by Ariel Winter) and a yellow rabbit-like creature named Henderson (voiced by Tom Kenny).
-The block came under fire by the CCFC, which criticized its marketing strategies.
-After Tickle-U closed on 13 January 2006, some of its series still aired on Cartoon Network until 2007 and as part of the schedule of the British variation of Cartoonito.
+The block was criticized by the CCFC for its marketing strategies.
+After Tickle-U closed on 13 January 2006, some of its series still aired on Cartoon Network until 2007, and as part of the schedule of the British variation of Cartoonito.
 The promos for the shows featured on the block had Tickle-U branding and the mascot interstitials were replaced with shots of the main view of the City of Townsville from The Powerpuff Girls (part of Cartoon Network's on-air presentation from 2004 to 2007).
-It was the last attempt at a preschool programming block until Cartoonito in 2021 on both Cartoon Network and HBO Max.
+It was the last attempt at a preschool programming block for Cartoon Network in the U.S. until Cartoonito in 2021, on both Cartoon Network and HBO Max.

 History

 Launch (2006–2011)

 The first variation of the original logo was used from 2006 to 2018.
 The eye dots were originally a dark purple.

-On 4 September 2006, Cartoon Network Too debuted a new programming block called Cartoonito, running from 6:00 a.m. to 3:00 p.m. daily.
+On 4 September 2006, Cartoon Network Too debuted a programming block called Cartoonito, running from 6:00 a.m. to 3:00 p.m. daily.
 The series featured in Cartoonito was acquired from countries worldwide and was available in both English and French.
-The block was later spun off into a separate channel on 24 May 2007, as Cartoonito expanded its broadcast hours by taking the whole daytime slot formerly given to Cartoon Network Too.
-In turn, Cartoon Network Too became a 24-hour channel replacing Toonami UK's former channel space.
+The block was later spun off into a separate channel on 24 May 2007, as Cartoonito expanded its broadcast hours by airing on the whole daytime slot formerly given to Cartoon Network Too.
+In turn, Cartoon Network Too became a 24-hour channel, replacing Toonami UK's former channel space.
 From September 2009 to March 2010, a morning Cartoonito block aired on Boomerang until its launch on Virgin Media.